giovastabile/dtcc/docs/usage_viewer.rst

         # View the building mesh and appedn colors
         building_mesh.view(colors=colors)

-The third example shows how to build a city from raw data and view its the ground mesh together with the pointcloud:
+The third example shows how to build a city from raw data and view its ground mesh together with the pointcloud:

 .. code:: python